emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 `DESTDIR`{:.language-shell .highlight} and `PREFIX`{:.language-shell .highlight} are two environment variables that let you determine where a given piece of software is installed.

 Using these five variables, you can control where your project looks for its build time dependencies and where it installs to.
-This is one way that the Nix Package Manager can control where software is installed and where it finds its dependencies.
+Nix can also use them to ensure that software is installed in the Nix Store and that it looks for its dependencies in the Nix Store.

 ## My Experiment

 After months of using NixOS as my primary Linux distro, reading about NixOS, and asking Claude lots of questions...
-I had finally arrived at what I thought was a useful experiment that would let me learn a little about how NixOS worked.
+I had finally arrived at what I thought would be a useful experiment to learn a little about how NixOS works.

 * I wanted to create a simple library whose build process could be influenced by an environment variable in a way that was easily witnessed by an end user.
 * I wanted to create a simple program that linked against this library.
 * I wanted the build processes of both of these projects to follow familiar conventions.
-* I wanted to show that the Nix Package Manager could build both of these projects with no changes to their source or build files.
+* I wanted to show that the Nix Package Manager could build both of these projects with no changes to their source code or build scripts (Makefiles).
 * I wanted to show that the Nix Package Manager could capture the dependency of the program on the library... and furthermore that it would allow the program to specify bespoke configurations of the library build to depend upon.
 * Finally, I wanted to show that multiple versions of program and library could exist on the system without conflict.

 ## The Code

 I'll include some code in this post (I tried to keep the examples small), but all of the code can also be found [here](https://github.com/emacdona/nixdemo).
-With the caveat, of course, that the code in the repo may evolve.

 ### The Library